 Identifying the Root Causes of Website Traffic Drops

 Have you noticed a sudden drop in your website traffic?
 Whether you’re a CEO, CMO, or another marketer, it can be extremely frustrating to see organic traffic decline and watch your search rankings plummet to the ground.
-One way to keep on top of things is to create an account with a tracking code to monitor your website’s performance.

 Don’t worry; I’ve got you covered.
 In this checklist, I’ll discuss some tips and tricks to help revive your rankings and get your website back on track.